sankalp1999/fastAsk/README.md

 # AskMe

-A Streamlit-based Q&A application that allows users to ask questions about provided context using parallel use of LLMs.
+A simple application that uses parallel LLM calls to gather context from a large amount of text and then use it to chat.
+I am currently using deepseek.

 ## Setup